Live

 What an edge is worth

-462 contracts
+$1,57512,115 contracts

-If it hits / if it misses
+If it hits

-Expected value per trade
+Expected value

-That's the honest shape of edge trading: no single bet is a lottery ticket — a repeatable few-percent advantage, compounded over volume, is the entire game.
+That's the honest shape of edge trading: no single bet is a lottery ticket, a repeatable few-percent advantage, compounded over volume, is the entire game.
 The terminal's job is finding you that advantage before it closes.

 Expected value ≠ guaranteed outcome · fees approximated · variance is real · not betting advice